Does a Parent's Relocation to Another Country Warrant a Modification of Joint Legal Custody in New Jersey?

 At trial, the court disagreed with the plaintiff, holding that she did not show a change in circumstances that demonstrated a need for a modification of legal custody.
 The plaintiff appealed.
 The appeals court agreed with the trial court that the Plaintiff did not show sufficient changed circumstances warranting modification of the joint legal custody award.Physical vs. Legal Custody - Modification Based on Relocation

 The Plaintiff alleged that the Defendant’s relocation outside the country itself was a sufficient change of circumstances.
 The court disagreed.
 Changed geographical location is an important factor in joint physical custody of the children, and a move to a different country likely constitutes changed circumstances warranting discussion of modification of child custody.
 However, such a move does not affect legal custody, because legal custody only involves making joint decisions about the children, which can be done on the phone or through email, regardless of the geographic location of the parents.

 The court further noted that the Defendant’s suggestion of providing authorization to renew passports would alleviate the problem with travel that the plaintiff alleged was the cause of the need to change custody.

 If you share custody of your children and either you or your co-parent decides to move, your child custody may be affected.
 It is important to contemplate the possible repercussions of your move well in advance of moving day if at all possible.
-Please call the Law Offices of Peter Van Aulen for a free consultation to discuss your case with a NJ child custody lawyer.SOURCE
+Please call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation to discuss your case with a NJ child custody lawyer.SOURCE

 Costa v.
 Costa, 440 NJ Super.
 1 (App.
 Div.
 2015)